 Hotel Boat Willow's Guest Accommodation:On Hotel Boat Willow, our guests have the exclusive use of our centrally heated guest suite.
-This consists of bedroom area with en-suite, and dining area with adjacent split level lounge.
+This consists of bedroom area with en-suite facilities, and adjacent split level lounge and dining area.
 This guest suite is approx 30ft long occupying the whole of the front half of the vessel - with separate galley and crew quarters to the rear.
 We have a detailed layout plan of our guest suite (with linked detailed photographs) on our pageAbout Willow.
-Take a look at our leather seated, all weather, glazed bow observation deck - it is pretty well unique - So, even if it 'chucks it down with rain' or gets a bit chilly - guests can be comfortably seated in the dry and warmth whilst they watch the canalscape glide by.
+Take a look at our all weather, glazed bow observation deck - it is pretty well unique - So, even if it 'chucks it down with rain' or gets a bit chilly - guests can be comfortably seated in the dry and warmth whilst they watch the canalscape glide by.
 But in hot weather the bow observation cabin's side doors and overhead hatches can be opened to provide that 'airy feel'.
 Before booking a canal based hotel boat holiday do check the facilities available and the accommodation offered (and compare it with the number of guests carried).
 We think our guest suite is probably the most spacious of all the UK hotel narrowboats.

 The Falkirk Wheel forms the junction between the Forth and Clyde canal and the Union canal, so its location as a cruising hotel boat's base is not only attractive - but very convenient.
 Have a look at some of our cruising destinations (all of which involve at least one passage up or down the 'Wheel'), detailed on ourCruise RoutesPage.

 Car Parking etc:Scottish Canals have provided us with 'safe' car parking facilities at the Falkirk Wheel complex for our own and guest vehicles.
 If coming to the Falkirk Wheel by car (or taxi) clickherefor a map graphic.
 The outer gates to the complex are locked each evening at 8pm and the complex enjoys 'out of hours' on site security patrols.
-We also keep our own vehicle on site, so we can usually help with free transfers to/from Falkirk High railway station is only a short taxi drive away.
+For those coming by train, Falkirk High railway station is only a short taxi drive away.

 And Finally.....Obviously we are a commercial concern and the prime purpose of this website has to be the attraction of potential clients.
 However, we also have a reputation for providing detailed canal and boating based information.
 So whether your interests are in booking a holiday; getting more insight into the Scottish Canals and its wildlife; or researching our narrowboat consultancy/training services - please feel free to browse - using the Menu's on the left panel of each page.